wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sap-integration.md

     !!!
 Info
-        -   The SAP endpoint server properties file
-            `               SAPSYS.server              ` should be in the
+        -   The SAP endpoint server properties file `SAPSYS.server` should be in the `MI_HOME/conf/sap` folder.
-            `MI_HOME/conf/sap              ` folder.
-        -   Additional proxy level listener parameters that can be defined in the proxy configuration are listed in [Proxy Service Listener Parameters](#SAPIntegration-ListenerParameters) .
+        -   Additional proxy level listener parameters that can be defined in the proxy configuration are listed in [Proxy Service Listener Parameters](#proxy-service-listener-parameters).

     Once the proxy service configuration is saved, WSO2 SAP adapter is now ready to receive IDoc messages.